 Better doctor-patient communication: Dermoscopy improves the doctor-patient communication regarding all aspects of skin disease.
-Explaining the nature of the disorder becomes easier by patients showing the lesional dermoscopic image to the patient.
-Patients who warrant a skin biopsy but refuse to get it almost always consent for the same after having been shown the dermoscopic image a concept popular as 'dermoscopy-induced biopsy.'
+Explaining the nature of the disorder becomes easier by showing lesional dermoscopic images to patients.
+Patients who warrant a skin biopsy but refuse can be convinced for the same after having been shown dermoscopic images, a concept popular as 'dermoscopy-induced biopsy.'
 Dermoscopy also aids in the selection of the optimum site for biopsy.
 Dermoscopy-guided skin biopsy is useful in various pigmentary disorders, scalp conditions, vasculitis, and skin tumours.

 Dermoscopy in Dermatosurgery & Aesthetics: Dermoscopy has been reported to facilitate the prompt identification and removal of retained sutures in crusted wounds.
 Dermoscopy can also facilitate the identification and removal of a foreign body impacted in the skin.
 Dermoscopy also finds its utility in certain cosmetic/aesthetic procedures, e.g., the dermoscopic photoaging scale (DPAS), has been recently conceived and validated for quantitative evaluation of photoaged facial skin.